GCC Middle and Back End API Reference

 size_t ggc_pch_total_size ( struct ggc_pch_data * d)

-Return the total size of the data to be written to hold all
+Return the total size of the data to be written to hold all the objects previously passed to ggc_pch_count_object.

 References a, ggc_pch_data::d, i, NUM_ORDERS, OBJECT_SIZE, PAGE_ALIGN, and ggc_pch_ondisk::totals.